Small Animal Clinical Trials

 Current Clinical Trials in Dogs:

-- NEW!!
-Investigation of a Venous Slow Occlusive Device for treatment of Dogs with Congenital Extrahepatic Portosystemic Shunts
+- Investigation of a Venous Slow Occlusive Device for Treatment of Dogs with Congenital Extrahepatic Portosystemic Shunts

 - Investigational Technique for Gastric Decompression in Dogs with Gastric Dilatation and Volvulus

 - Response Rate to a Single Dose of Vinblastine Administered to Naïve Dogs with B-cell or T-cell Multicentric Lymphoma